calumdavey/Tab/README.md

 - `tab(variable-name)` will produce a frequency table
 - `tab(variable-name-1, variable-name-2)` will produce a cross-tabulated frequency table
 - the option `, m=T` will include missing values
+- the data frame can also be specified in the third variable, or as `data = data-frame`